-- preparation.
+- nds on previou. preparation.
 Applied College Mathematics (MATH 101) is the minimum requirement.
-Math 106 Intermediate Algebra or higher maybe substituted. - 2 PHYS 121/125 College Physics I lecture/ lab may substitute if student meets prereq-

-- 3 One required.
-Courses offered alternating - 4 Writing Intensive course - 5 Transfers from Powersports use MSPT 101 for AUTO 101 & 111, MSPT 130 as an elective replacement for AUTO 102 or 103, and MSPT 110 for Auto 220.
-MSPT 120 can be used as the 3rd semester elective.

-Student Learning Outcomes can be found at www.canton.edu/csoet/auto_tech.html.
+Math 106 Intermediate Algebra or higher maybe substituted. - 2 PHYS 121/125 College Physics I lecture/ lab may substitute if student meets prerequisites - 3 One required.
+Courses offered alternating years - Writing Intensive course 4 - Transfers from Powersports use MSPT 5 101 for AUTO 101 & 111, MSPT 130 as an elective replacement for AUTO 102 or 103, and MSPT 110 for Auto 220.
+MSPT 120 can be used as the 3rd semester elective. - Student Learning Outcomes can be found at www.canton.edu/csoet/auto\tech.html.

-Students must meet a minimum GPA
+Students must meet a minimum GPA of 2.0